 Handling Due Payments:

-In most cases than not, there will come a time where you will have late payments from one of your clients.
+In most cases than not, there will come a time where you will have late payments from one of your clients about your design work.
 You shouldn’t worry because you have to keep the calm or it will backfire.
 Send an email to the client, reminding him politely that a payment is due.
 If you still don’t hear from the client after a month, you should send another reminder, a little stricter yet polite tone this time.
 Most of the most there is no need for a legal action in this situation but there is always an option for it if things get drastic.

 If you have made the contract legal, there will also be late payment charges you will be entitled to.
 You can skip these charges for the first notice and for a week but you can start adding them after a month has passed and mentions it in the notice.
 It ought to work.
 In case it won’t and you are taking legal action, even then you will get late payment charges out of your client.
 You also don’t have to worry about the entire fee which will occur in the process of taking legal action as it is the client who will be paying for it as well.